ssokolova/copilot-testing/labs.md

 ![query in chat](./images/ct80.png?raw=true "query in chat")

 3. Copilot will likely have generated some output with a set of instruction and some example code similar to what's shown below.
 Notice that it brings in a unit testing framework.
+The generated code may not be complete - for example, it may have *placeholders* for input and output data.

 ![testing suggestions for file](./images/ct45.png?raw=true "testing suggestions for file")